nicholasmfraser/oa_altmetrics_cwts/documentation.md

 strongly with other forms of OA.
-However, creating many other ‘categories’ of Green OA (i.e. one category for Green OA including PMC and one excluding PMC) for analysis purposes is also sub-optimal, as categories become increasingly granular and large-scale mechanisms influencing impact are lost.
+However, creating many other ‘categories’ of Green OA (i.e. one category for Green OA including PMC and one excluding PMC) for analysis purposes is also sub-optimal, as categories will become increasingly granular and large-scale mechanisms influencing impact are lost.

 For simplification purposes, PMC is therefore excluded as a form of